Fraunhofer-ITMP/BY-COVID-KG/README.md

-# COVID-NMR-KG
+# KG for BY-COVID
-A Knowledge graph representation of COVID-NMR data
+A Knowledge graph representation of COVID-NMR data, 7000 Fraunhofer ITMP compounds

-All the codes to perform analysis on NMR data is in NMR2graph.py file.